apollographql/apollo-client/docs/source/api/react-apollo.md

 The `<MockedProvider />` component takes the following props:

 - `addTypename`: A boolean indicating whether or not `__typename` are injected into the documents sent to graphql.
 This **defaults to true**.
+- `defaultOptions`: An object containing options to pass directly to the `ApolloClient`instance.
+See documentation [here](./apollo-client.html#apollo-client).
 - `mocks`: An array containing a request object and the corresponding response.
 You can defined mocks in the following shape:.

 ```js